-WordPress is the best and the most popular Content Managment System in the world, and there is no denying that.
+WordPress is the best and the most popular Content Management System in the world, and there is no denying that.
 It runs around 30% of all websites that are currently online.
-Because it has that many users, finding help is straightforward.
-Although many problems seem terrifying especially when first encountered, solutions are usually just a couple of steps away.
+Because it has so many users, finding help is straightforward.
+Although many WordPress Errors or problems seem scary especially when first encountered, solutions are usually just a couple of steps away.

 Most Common WordPress Errors:

 - 401 Error

 - Allowed Memory Size Exhausted WordPress Fatal Error

 - Maximum Execution Time Exceeded Error

 - 500 Internal Server Error

 - WordPress Not Sending Emails

 - Blank Admin Panel